binRick/supervise-web/Readme.md

 Supervise-Web is a web frontend for [Daniel J. Bernstein's supervise tools](http://cr.yp.to/daemontools.html) `svc`, `svstat`, and `supervise` from the daemontools collection.
-It was created in an effort to facilitate monitoring the health and responsiveness of daemons, and to speed up the process of upgrading a set of daemons simulateously.
+It was created in an effort to facilitate monitoring the health and responsiveness of daemons, and to speed up the process of upgrading a set of daemons simultaneously.

 It allows you to monitor all daemons that are deployed in a directory such as `/service` or `/etc/service` and are possibly managed by `svscan`.
 Moreover, you can ...